lordcraymen/CallyFlower/README.md

 # CallyFlower
-A collection of lightweight higher order functions to add customizable event handling to a function execution. flow
+A collection of lightweight higher order functions to add customizable event handling to a function execution flow.